The Forecast Report

 Image Source: delaware-surf-fishing.com

 Proper preparation should be made before trying to eliminate tar on your shoes.
-Here are the following steps that you should follow closely to make sure that you are prepared to take on the challenge.
+The following steps should be followed closely to ensure that you are prepared to take on the challenge.

 A. Gather necessary materials